You are viewing a story from harrypotterfanfiction.com

 The older woman looked at Hermione warmly.
 “I never expected you and Ron to last, dear.
 He just...didn’t seem like the right Weasley for you.”
 George’s hand tightened around Hermione’s.
 Mrs. Weasley noticed this.
 “He’ll come around, George.
 Just give him time.
 And frankly, Hermione,” she continued, “I’d be okay with anything that made George smile like he has been these last couple of months.
 He’s actually seemed happy.”
 She smiled sadly.

 Hermione beamed.
-“He makes me happy, too,” she said softly, looking up at George.
+“He makes me happy, too,” she said shyly, looking up at George.
 He grinned back at her and planted a kiss on her lips right there, in front of everyone.

 Many months later, Hermione was hurrying toward a cemetery.
 She was late to meet George.
 It was her parents’ wedding anniversary, and George wanted to visit their graves.
 She was hesitant, at first, but George convinced her that this would be a good thing, and he would be there.
 Hermione ran quickly, tripping slightly over a stray rock on the path.
 Her steps slowed and she drew closer and saw a familiar mop of red hair near her parents graves.